perxpective/Cybersecurity-Therapy/EHD/Practical/SPIM Chapter 1 - Introduction to Incident Management.md

 - Method of bypassing an incident or problem
 - **Temporary fix**
 - Not a permanent solution but something that is used to get the service up and running until the real solution is found

+## Life Cycles of Incidents
+- Open
+- In progress
+- Resolved
+- Closed
+- Pending

+## Purpose and Objectives
+- To restore normal service operation as quickly as possible